![Golden Camel-7A [Mutant Camel]](picts/Mutant Camel_logo1.jpeg) |

 |

-We now proudly present you -
+We now proudly present - the

-the likely worst keyboard of all times!... ???
+likely world worst keyboard of all times!... ???

 This thing was initially rather a fraudulent prop

-its cable mess looks very much like assembled in a Chinese concentration
+with its cable mess looks very much like assembled in a Chinese concentration

 camp, therefore don't buy a new one of these unless you really know what